top of page

 6. How does Catherine’s experience as an Irish immigrant shape her identity and the opportunities available to her?

-Catherine and her brothers arrive in New York City several years before the Irish Potato Famine diaspora, but still face much discrimination, though more directed at all immigrants.
+Catherine and her brothers arrive in New York City several years before the Irish Potato Famine diaspora but still face much discrimination, though more directed at all immigrants.
 In Sag Harbor, they find a measure of tolerance because of the prevalence of the whaling business.
 There were folks walking the streets of the small town from all over the world, and free Blacks and Native Americans were full participants in the trade.
 Employment that supported the industry was available, enabling Catherine to secure work at a hotel for whalemen.
-The experience of making an independent living emboldens her, in returning to the city, to finally win a teaching position.
+The experience of making an independent living emboldens her, and upon returning to the city, she finally wins a teaching position.

 7. What do you hope readers take away from Catherine’s journey through love, loss, and self-determination?